Eddie Rosario Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Eddie Rosario and his .657 slugging percentage over his past 10 games, battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+Eddie Rosario and his .425 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Los Angeles Dodgers and Bobby Miller on September 3 at 4:10 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Eddie Rosario Game Info & Props vs. the Dodgers